PatWalters/rws_ts_benchmark/README.md

 Benchmark Comparisons of RWS and TS

 ### Import note
 This repo contains a couple of files that are ~150MB.
 Please install [Git Large File Storage](https://git-lfs.com/) before cloning this repo.

+### Requirements
+The scripts in this repo depend on the [TS](https://github.com/PatWalters/TS) and [TS_Enhanced](https://github.com/WIMNZhao/TS_Enhanced) repos.
+Please clone both of these repositories before running the scripts below.

 ### Files
 This repository contains the benchmarking files used in the paper "Enhanced Thompson Sampling by Roulette Wheel Selection for Screening Ultralarge Combinatorial Libraries".